 Favorable Terms From Suppliers

 Establishing good business credit can potentially help business owners land more favorable terms from their suppliers.
 For instance, when you purchase something for your company using credit, suppliers may feel more comfortable forgoing prepayment.
-They might even consider discounts, given that you can prove your financial stability through your business credit score.
+They may even consider discounts, given that you can prove your financial stability through your business credit score.

 Access To Cash Any Time